syncfusion-content/xamarin.android-docs/xamarin-android/SfSchedule/Data-Bindings.md

 •	`ExceptionOccurrenceActualDate` should be in Universal Time Coordinates (UTC) time zone.

 #### Remove exception appointment from recurrence pattern
-You can directly remove the added exception appointment for recurrence pattern by removing it from schedule `DataSource`.
+You can directly remove the added exception appointment for recurrence pattern by removing it from schedule `ItemsSource`.

 {% tabs %}
 {% highlight c# %}